-The recognition of customer relations includes an amount of \in 130,158k which mainly results from the purchase of freenet AG broadband customers in fiscal years 2009 and 2010.
+The recognition of customer relations includes an amount of \leqslant 130,158k which mainly results from the purchase of freenet AG broadband customers in fiscal years 2009 and 2010.
 These externally acquired customer relations will be amortized in scheduled amounts over a period of 6 years.
-Amortization amounted to \in 21,694k in fiscal year 2013 (prior year: \in 21,694k), and the carrying amount was \in 41,576k (prior year: \in 63,270k).
+Amortization amounted to \leqslant 21,694k in fiscal year 2013 (prior year: \leqslant 21,694k), and the carrying amount was \leqslant 41,576k (prior year: \leqslant 63,270k).

-In fiscal year 2013, customer relations amounting to \in 32,877k were also recognized from the acquisition of the Arsys Group.
+In fiscal year 2013, customer relations amounting to \leq 32,877k were also recognized from the acquisition of the Arsys Group.
 Please refer to Note 3.1.

-Intangible assets with unlimited useful lives (trademarks), are allocated to the Applications segment.
-The carrying values amounted to \in 52,928k (prior year: \notin 46,296k).
-Intangible assets with unlimited useful lives were subjected to an impairment test on the level of the cash-generating units as of the balance sheet date.
-There was therefore no impairment in the reporting period (prior year: \notin 0k).
+Intangible assets with indefinite useful lives (trademarks), are allocated to the Applications segment.
+The carrying values amounted to \leq 52,928k (prior year: \leq 46,296k).
+Intangible assets with indefinite useful lives were subjected to an impairment test on the level of the cash-generating units as of the balance sheet date.
+There was therefore no impairment in the reporting period (prior year: \leq 0k).